Categories: Off-topic

 Text is laid out just as in English - syllables are written left to right within a line, lines are top to bottom within a page, and pages are front to back within a document.
 This isn’t true for Japanese!

-(roughly corresponding to “tsh”, “s”, and “h”) have multiple forms (all equivalent).
+(roughly corresponding to “ch”, “tsh”, “s”, and “h”) can be drawn in two different ways.

 A few letters look like a “doubled” form of a simpler letter (ㅃㅉㄸㄲㅆ